Birding Guide to Pt. Pelee, Windsor and Essex County

 Stone Road Alvar - This open prairie-like parkland and nature reserve plays host to southern breeding birds; including Yellow-breasted Chat and Orchard Oriole.
 Windsor

 Ojibway Prairie Complex.
-A total of 241 species have been recorded in the Ojibway Prairie Complex on the southwest corner of Windsor.
+A total of 247 species have been recorded in the Ojibway Prairie Complex on the southwest corner of Windsor.
 The Ojibway Nature Centre is located just north of the Windsor Raceway and is accessed on Matchette Road north of Sprucewood.
 This is one of the largest protected tallgrass prairie and oak savanna habitats in Canada.
 Over 800 acres of natural parkland attracts numerous species of birds, including Tufted Titmouse, Red-bellied Woodpecker, Indigo Bunting and many migrant warblers.
 A newly constructed nature centre in 2011 provides a sightings book, checklists and maintains a variety of feeders.
 Ojibway Nature Centre, (519) 966-5852.
 The birding guide and checklist are also available on-line.
 (519) 966-5852.
 Detroit River - In winter large numbers of waterfowl concentrate in the open waters of the Detroit River.
 Sand Point Beach, Peche Island and St. Rose Beach Park are good spots to observe flocks of Canvasbacks, Redheads and other diving ducks.
 Peregrine Falcons and Bald Eagles are present year round.
+Peregrine Falcons have been nesting under the Ambassador Bridge in recent years and are easily observed from University Ave.
 Lake St. Clair shoreline

 Ruscom Shores Conservation Area.
 A significant marsh situated on Lake St. Clair between Belle River and Stoney Point attracts shore/marsh birds and song birds during passage and breeding season.
 Tremblay Beach Conservation Area.
 This area is located on Lake St. Clair, east of Stoney Point.
 Past rarities include Swainson's Hawk, Tricolored Heron, Glossy Ibis and Purple Gallinule but this marsh is now overgrown with phragmities.
 It is one of the few public access points to the Lake St. Clair shoreline.